plrguez/fuse-od-source/Platform/readme.txt

     - If you start from Loader the system can load from media different to the last assigned control mapping file.

   Example:
-    1.- Select machine +3
+    1.- Select +3 machine
     2.- Open media menu and insert a disk
     3.- Open media menu and insert a tape
     4.- The control mapping file will be the last tape inserted 5.- Open media menu and clear tape
-    6.- Now there is not control mapping file assigned
+    6.- Now there is not control mapping file assigned but you can load a program from disk

   Bugs aside, probably there are other scenarios not taken into account but I believe that the most relevant use cases are covered.